The Scottish Highlands: A Road Trip

 In the lonely, often desolate landscape and highways of the highlands, Ullapool is an oasis of an entirely soulful kind.

 Corrieshalloch Gorge is the diverse landscape of the highlands squeezed into a single nature reserve.
 Take the walking trail down to the gorge’s suspension bridge, a tiny steel and wooden structure that straddles a sheer drop into the River Droma, over 50 feet below.
-The bridge will sway gently in the unavoidable highlands winds as you hang your camera precariously over the railing for a better photo.
+The bridge will sway gently in the unavoidable highland winds as you hang your camera precariously over the railing for a better photo.

 Return to Inverness